 This method would seek to ascertain spatial relationship through membership to a specify route.
 Multiple “route” would need to be created for each landmass.
 As is discussed below, this method would present multiple challenges.

 Challenges and Issues

+The choice of a grid based numbering brings its challenges but the greatest hurdles are in heterogeneous nature of the shoreline.
+While a simple shoreline is easy to process, archipelagoes will prove to be harder.

 The first issue concerns the simple spatial relationship between landmasses.
 How can the segments be named according to a logical succession?
 Any script based approach would need to have a method to deal with the proximity of each landmass or it might start numbering segments in a runaway process further away from the main land.